Google Map

 2. Who should get allergy shots?

 Allergy shots are over 90% effective when given properly.
-It has been proven to decrease allergy symptoms, medication use, and promote lasting-relief of allergy symptoms even after treatment is stopped.
-For individuals with asthma, allergy shots may also decrease asthma symptoms and the need to be on daily asthma medications.
+It has been proven in clinical studies to decrease allergy symptoms, medication use, prevent new allergies and asthma in children, and promote lasting-relief of allergy symptoms even after treatment is stopped.
+Research shows allergy shots are cost-effective and reduce overall health care expenses, including costs from prescription medicine use, office visits, hospitalizations, and missed work/school.

 6. Are allergy shots effective for children?